 I have also felt Kind of Blue works as a mood music album as well, anyone, from whatever the background or ethic group, can appreciate the easy-going, laid back style of Kind of Blue.

-Other than a second take of “Flamenco Sketches” that became the master, each of these tracks were first takes, and the first time any of the musicians played any of the tunes before.
-Astounding:
+Other than a second take of “Flamenco Sketches” that became the master, each of these tracks were first takes.
+It was the first time any of the musicians played any of the tunes before.
+Astounding.

 There is something about the opening bass notes and Bill Evans’ piano, stating the call and Miles Davis providing the response with his trumpet.
 “So What” starts the stroll down the vintage New York thoroughfare circa 1959.
 When you really think about it. what tune in modern jazz epitomizes the music more than “So what”?